VasilisNF/VasilisNF/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... my own
-- 🌱 I’m currently learning ...
-SQL
+- 🌱 I’m currently learning ... programming languages
 - 👯 I’m looking to collaborate on ...
 SQL
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything (Python related)